 Our staff and volunteers have been fielding a range of questions as families settle into their new “normal.”
 We’ve compiled a list of these questions and will be adding to it as new ones arise.
-Please click on the 'Q&A' button and it will take you to the bottom of the page for the complete list or click the 'Q&A Videos' button to visit our playlist of helpful videos addressing your questions.
+Please click on the 'Q&A' button and it will open a tab with the complete list or click the 'Q&A Videos' button to visit our playlist of helpful videos addressing your questions.

 COVID-19 Tips for Caregivers